 Everyone says how much easier it is to travel with a young baby rather than a toddler…I’d have to agree!
-Here’s a guideline for traveling with a toddler, because it’s slightly different…I find it lighter in my diaper bag, but more energetic in my steps, if you know what I mean…. 😉
+Here’s a guideline for travelling with a toddler, because it’s slightly different…I find it lighter in my diaper bag, but more energetic in my steps, if you know what I mean…. 😉

 PACKING FOR YOUR BABE

 First of all, get a bigger suitcase, or you can get your LO their own.
 You’d be surprised how much space your baby stuff takes up.

 Second of all, pack the day before or even a few days before.
 Start putting the things that you know you’ll need that can stay in the suitcase in the meantime.
 Pack according to the weather and bring 2 or 3 extra outfits.

 Here’s what I always pack in the suitcase; I do use large ziplocks a lot of the time to organize every outfit for the day, PJs all in one, extra outfits & special outfits in another one.

 - Pants (3 extra just in case)